Voting is October 16 to November 2

-- You may vote for one entry in each of the six categories below.
+- You may vote for one entry in each category below.

 - Only one vote per person.